How his mother’s memory, thoughts of his legacy and Michael Jordan helped Bobby Wagner land a record-setting contract with the Seahawks

 He ultimately did, while taking fewer years and a lower overall guarantee than Mosley (Wagner got a reported $40.2 million to Mosley’s $51 million guarantee), but also doing so by getting a third contract from the same team, something not all that easy to do.

 “It really came down to the end,’’ said Wagner, who signed the deal shortly after 5 p.m.
 Friday.
-“There was moments where you didn’t think the deal was going to get done.
+“There were moments where you didn’t think the deal was going to get done.
 It was what it was.
 When we sat down and just locked ourselves in a room and said, ‘Look, we both want to be here.
 Y’all want me here.
-Let’s get something done,’ we ultimately came to an agreement.
+Let’s get something done,’ we ultimately came to an agreement.”

 The contract came after Wagner had attended, but not participated in, the first two training camp practices, having also not taken part in any on-field work during the team’s offseason program … sort of a non-holdout holdout.